-Collaborative operational models have become the norm in business, and for good reason.
-To make them work requires trustworthy people, processes and technologies.
-Since the latter two create the accountability structures that engender mutual trust, there has never been a more opportune time to create a collaborative operational culture.
+Collaboration is the new norm in business, and for good reason.
+Building a collaborative environment requires trustworthy people, processes and technologies.
+Since the latter two advance concurrently and together provide structure and tools for collaboration and mutual trust, there has never been a more opportune time to create a collaborative organizational culture.

 The essential component of trust in collaboration is difficult to build because the qualities that suggest trustworthiness in individual contributors — honesty, ethical behavior, motivation, respectfulness, communication skills — are not always present.
 Given this less-than-ideal condition, managers need to think strategically about how to invest in building the trust required for true collaboration.

-Consider a few methods for creating a culture of collaboration and trust:
+Consider the following seven methods for creating a culture of collaboration and trust:

 As a manager, you may not have the luxury of developing team cohesion over time.
 Whether you have a newly assembled department or are quickly replacing multiple employees, team-building exercises can accelerate the process for building a collaborative culture.

 Managers have traditionally been task-oriented, delegating responsibilities and monitoring projects through to completion.
 Building a collaborative culture depends on instilling trust between yourself and your subordinates, and between team members.
-A Harvard Business Review study found that the most productive, innovative teams were led by people who were both task- and relationship-oriented.
-Further, these leaders changed their style on the fly, becoming more focused on growing internal connections between people once tasks were nearing completion.
+Good leaders can be both task- and relationship-oriented, changing leadership emphasis on the fly depending on what’s best for the team and the desired results.

 Demonstrating desired behaviors is a powerful way to produce them.
 Managers have opportunities in interdepartmental meetings to bring members of their teams so they can observe higher level collaborations and learn about the processes that produce positive results.
 Another constructive way to model collaborative behavior is to detail successful collaborations in writing and share them with the team.